cloudant/sync-android/doc/migration.md

 DocumentRevision dr = ds.database().read("my-document-id");
 ```

+The `getInstance` method will try to create all necessary
+sub-directories in order to construct the path represented by the
+`File` argument.
+This differs from the behaviour of the 1.x versions
+of the library would would only attempt to create one level of
+directories.

 As the above example shows, "CRUD" (create, read, update, delete)
 functionality has been migrated to the new `Database` class.
 Obtain an
 instance of the `Database` class managed by the `Datastore` by calling